etsy/wpt-script/README.md

 1. Remote desktop to the test agents that are having trouble and reboot them
 1. Check to see if the disk is full on the private WPT instance - once it hits 70% or so we start to see issues
 1. Check the XML results to make sure they are valid (e.g. http://www.yourwptinstall.com/xmlResult.php?test=*test_id*)
+1. Look at the run log for wpt-script (typically at /var/log/webpagetest/run.log or similar on the server where wpt-script is running).

 If you are still having issues, try posting in the [WebPagetest forums](http://www.webpagetest.org/forums/forumdisplay.php?fid=12) - Pat is extremely responsive.